 When worlds collide, the results can be inspiring, curious or even tragic.
 These four films explore the consequences, both good and bad, of disparate forces coming together.
 In UNRESERVED, Native art merges with pop culture on the sneakers of a mixed-race artist.
 Second Hand finds a neat freak living next door to a hoarder couple.
 In House, a host and his visitors conflict over boundaries and borders.
 And in That Which Once Was, refugees from different sides of the world make an unexpected connection.

 585 Dundas St E

 Regent Park Film Festival

-The Regent Park Film Festival is dedicated to bringing high quality independent film to inner-city communities like Regent Park.
-In addition to the annual festival, taking place November 13 - 16, we also host year-round school and community screenings, workshops and discussions at no cost.
-The Regent Park Film Festivla is Toronto’s ONLY free, multi-cultural, film festival.
+Regent Park Film Festival is dedicated to bringing high quality independent film to inner-city communities like Regent Park.
+In addition to the annual festival, taking place November 18 - 21, we also host year-round school and community screenings, workshops and discussions at no cost.
+We are Toronto’s only free, multi-cultural, film festival.